 Develop a risk management plan – define how you and your teams can identify, evaluate, respond to, and control risks.
 Teams should take preventative measures to minimize issues and develop contingency plans for risks that may become issues.

-Valuable project managers do valuable work, not busy work.
+The best project managers do valuable work, not busy work.
 One of the most important things you can do each day is to prioritize your work.
 Some things that we think are important are not.

 When should you prioritize your work?
 Some individuals invest the last five to ten minutes of their work day prioritizing the next day’s activities.
 Others prioritize the first few minutes of the work day.

-3. The problem: I’m so busy at work that I have a problem keeping my personal commitments to family and friends.
+Problem #3: I’m so busy at work that I have a problem keeping my personal commitments to family and friends.

 Healthy relationships can give you greater capacity to perform at your highest levels.
 Some project managers fail to invest time with family and friends.
 Consequently, negative events occur outside of work that affect their ability to focus at work.

-4. The problem: I feel stressed and I’m making more mistakes than normal.
+Problem #4: I feel stressed and I’m making more mistakes than normal.

 We expect a certain amount of stress at work, but bad stress for long periods affects our ability to do quality work.
 If you’re finding yourself making lots of mistakes and having to rework items often, it’s time for more breaks and rest.